Give It Up! (video game): Reception

-Give It Up! received mostly average reviews, with a mean metascore of 58.
+Give It Up! received "mixed or average" reviews, with a Metacritic score of 58 out of 100, based on reviews from 4 critics.
 TouchArcade criticized the game for its repetition and lack of different songs in each level.
-However, the same review praised Give It Up! for its responsiveness and smooth running.
+The same review praised Give It Up! for its responsiveness and smooth running.
 Other reviews were unimpressed by the game for its difficulty and how frustrating it was.
 It was also criticized for becoming largely a memorization challenge.

-The sequel generally received more positive reviews, with TouchArcade giving the game a 4.5/5.
+The sequel generally received more positive reviews, with TouchArcade giving the game a 4.5 out of 5.